 Nodule Formation: What the Numbers Actually Indicate

-Earlier studies reported higher rates of nodule formation.
-These figures largely reflected outdated techniques and limited understanding of dilution and placement.
+Earlier studies reported higher rates of nodule formation, in some cases up to 5–7%, largely reflecting outdated techniques and limited understanding of dilution and placement.
 Context is essential when reviewing this data.

-Modern studies show a significantly lower incidence when current protocols are used.
+Modern studies show a significantly lower incidence when current protocols are used, with reported rates typically below 1%.
 Improved dilution, injection depth, and spacing have changed outcomes substantially.
 The product itself has not changed.

 We rely on updated data rather than historic figures.
 Contemporary statistics reflect modern practice standards.
-This helps patients understand real-world risk more accurately.
+This helps you understand real-world risk more accurately.

 Comparison With Hyaluronic Acid Fillers

 Hyaluronic acid fillers are designed to provide immediate correction.
 Their effects are visible straight away, which often appeals to patients seeking instant change.
-This is reflected in satisfaction scores for short-term results.
+Short-term satisfaction scores are commonly reported within days to weeks, reflecting this immediate result.

 Sculptra, by contrast, produces delayed but longer-lasting improvement.
-Statistical comparisons show stronger performance in longevity and tissue quality rather than immediacy.
+Statistical comparisons show stronger performance in longevity and tissue quality rather than immediacy, with outcomes typically developing over 3–6 months and lasting 18–24 months.
 The timelines differ by design.

 We explain that these treatments serve different goals.
 One prioritises instant volume, the other long-term biological improvement.
 Choosing depends on what outcome matters most.